bqi343/cp-notebook/Resources/Questions.md

 > do you have a particular method to organize time well and manage everything (competitions, courses, homework ...)

+> Pls which calendar do u use to structure ur coding schedule.

 clist.by & workflowy & google calendar

 > Which site to practice on ?
 I want to concentrate only on one ...
 Which is better way of practice, doing questions topic wise ?
 Or sorting all the questions in ascending order and try to complete as many as possible ?